chelso3388/cp2/README.md

 ## Project Overview
 To create a website that will suggest different programming languages by asking questions and using the answers to give a result.
--Include a minimum of 5 surgery questions.
+*Include a minimum of 5 surgery questions.
--Offer a minimum of 3 different language suggestions.
+*Offer a minimum of 3 different language suggestions.

 ## Installation Instructions